How to Reduce the Nozzle Loads in START-PROF

 kgf

-Here are the possible correct and wrong variants of pump piping with unbalanced expansion joint
+Correct and incorrect pump piping with unbalanced expansion joints:

-Even after all trial and error if it is not possible to reduce the loads within allowable limits then forward the actual load values (increased by at least 20% if all piping data is not final) to vendor for FEA analysis and their acceptance.
+If loads remain above allowable limits after optimization, submit actual loads (increased by 20% if piping data is not final) to equipment vendor for FEA analysis and acceptance.